 Women in American Architecture: A Historic and Contemporary Perspective

 This project was made possible with public funds from The New York State Council on the Arts and a grant from the National Endowment for the Arts.
-This project was also made possible with funds from CBS, Inc., IBM Corporation, and Harry Winston, Inc.
+It was also supported by funds from CBS, Inc., IBM Corporation, and Harry Winston, Inc.